amulyagowrij/ParkingLineGenerator/README.md

 ParkingLineGenerator is a robust Java tool that automates the generation of curbside parking lines using geospatial data.
 Given area and zone JSON/GeoJSON files, it computes offset lines (left/right parking lines) for each road, producing GeoJSON files ready for mapping, visualization, and analysis.
 ---

+## Problem Statement

+Given a set of road areas (`areas.json`) and curb zones (`zones.json`), automatically generate the parking lines (offset lines) on both sides of each road segment.
+Each area references its zones by ID.
+The system must be scalable (capable of handling datasets from a handful to hundreds of thousands of roads), use [JTS](https://locationtech.github.io/jts/) for geometry, and output GeoJSON suitable for visualization.

+---

 ## Approach

 ### *1. Data Loading*